sherrybai/screenshot-translate/README.md

-# Screenshot Translate
+# Jietu: Chinese OCR Dictionary

-Chrome extension to take a screenshot within a selection box and translate text contained in the screenshot.
+Chrome extension to translate Chinese characters and words detected in screenshots.